Fluid and Volumetric Rendering

 The default settings in Explosia will produce a result like this:

 Rendering the result

-To render the smoke, fire etc., create an X-Particles Gaseous Material and apply it to the domain object.
-With the default settings in the material, and after adding some fire to the domain tag on the sphere, this sort of effect may be seen:
+To render the smoke, fire etc., create an X-Particles Gaseous Material and apply it to the ExplosiaFX object.
+Rendering the above example would show this:

-Of course, much better results can be obtained but this is to demonstrate how simple it is to set up and render fire and smoke using the FLIP system in X-Particles.
+Of course, much better results can be obtained but this is to demonstrate how simple it is to set up and render fire and smoke using ExplosiaFX in X-Particles.

-For more information about the FLIP system you can see the following pages:
+For more information about these systems please see the following pages:

-In addition to the FLP system, the X-Particles Material can render particles volumetrically to give smoke-like effects without the overhead of the domain.
+In addition to ExplosiaFX, the X-Particles Material can render particles volumetrically to give smoke-like effects without the overhead of Explosia.

 To do this, apply the material to an emitter and in the material turn on 'Volumetric' in the volumetric tab.
 You can alter the colour, transparency, etc. in the usual way.